 Definition of limp

 A limp is when you simply pay the big blind.
-On an blinds to 1/2 table, if you're in a UTG position, you'll have 3 options: fold and pay 0, limped (pay the big blind at 2) or raise (at 4 or more).
-It is possible to raise limped when no player has raised yet.
-If a player has already raised and you call, it will be called a cold call and not a limp.
-Generally, it is not advisable to raise a limp because the player who raises limp will not have the initiative and it could encourage other players to raise to limped.
-Thus, you a pot multiway with less equity in your hand.
+On a 1/2 blind table, if you are in a UTG position, say, you will have 3 options: fold and pay 0, limp (pay the big blind to 2) or raise (to 4 or more).
+It is possible to limp when no player has raised yet.
+If a player has already raised and you call, it is called a cold call, not a limp.
+Generally, it is not advisable to limp since the limping player will not have the initiative and it may encourage other players to limp.
+Thus, you would be playing a multiway pot with less equity in your hand.

-If you make a limp, know why you are doing it.
+If you do a limp, know why you are doing it

-If you know why you limped can be a good game.
-More and more world-class players are going to be using limp, especially one-on-one.
-When you do a limp, make sure you know why you're doing it and that it's the optimal option.
-For example, when playing one-on-one 2-player games, against some very aggressive opponents who 3bet a lot, the limp or limp-reraise option may be a good adjustment to make.
+If you know why you are limping, it can be a good game.
+More and more, world-class players are going to use the limp, especially one-on-one.
+When you limp, make sure you know why you are limping and that it is the optimal option.
+For example, when playing 2-player heads-up games, against some very aggressive opponents who 3bet a lot, the limp or limp-reraise option may be a good adjustment to make.